patdaburu/mothergeo-formats/README.md

 ### `model.json`

 A `model.json` file describes a data model as well as explicit contracts between data providers and data consumers.
 As the file extension suggests, it is expressed in [Javascript Object Notation (JSON)](<http://www.json.org/>) as a single JSON object.
 This section details the document structure.

+While you're waiting for MotherGeo to provide model development tools, you can inspect existing model documents using one of the many free [JSON editors](<http://www.jsoneditoronline.org/>) that can be found online.

 ### General Structure